HJ23/Vanilla-UNet-Vein-Segmenter/README.md

 > It is well known that U-Net is network which mainly used in Segmentation tasks.
 In this application i implemented network from scratch using U-Net paper
 [U-Net paper](https://arxiv.org/abs/1505.04597)

-> RITE dataset relatively small that is why data augmentation applied (5 degree rotation for every single image)
+> RITE dataset relatively small that is why data augmentation applied (5 degree rotation for every single image)(256x256x3)

 > Here is simplified network architecture